Jeffrey-Sardina/liberated-systemd/README.md

 ## Purpose
 The purpose of Liberated `systemd` is to do exactly one thing, and do it well: removing surveillance enablement from base `systemd`.
 Specifically, here is what I mean by surveillance: **surveillance is the tooling that enables or facilitates collection of any personal information that does not arise from technical needs for `systemd`**.
 The primary offender of this is, of course, age verification.
 If `systemd` later adds in support for other surveillance mechanisms, those will also be removed.

 What this also means is that Liberated `systemd` is not a divergent development project.
 It will not introduce new features, correct bugs or security issues, or implement optimizations.
-If you want to contribute to any of those things, the correct way to do so is to raise a PR against the base `systemd` repo.
+If you want to contribute to any of those things, the correct way to do so is to either raise a PR against the base `systemd` repo or create a fork.
 This repo exists only to remove surveillance enablement.

 ## Installation
 Detailed blog post: https://medium.com/@jeffrey.sardina/installing-liberating-systemd-a-guide-by-the-author-2a9823192dd3